vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 ~$ docker stop busybox-on-node2
 ```

-#### Removing the vFile volume
+#### Removing the VSSD volume

 ```
 ~$ docker volume rm SharedVol
 ```

 ## Configuration
-### Options for vFile plugin
+### Options for VSSD plugin
-Users can choose the base volume plugin for vFile plugin, by setting configuration during install process.
+Users can choose the base volume plugin for VSSD plugin, by setting configuration during install process.
 <!---
 * Through CLI flag can only be done through non-managed plugin.
 --->